nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

     Use case resumes from step 3.

-**Use case: UC7 - Request For Command Help**
+**Use case: UC7 - Undo Previous Command**

 **MSS**

-1. Foster Manager requests for information about a command from the System.
+1. Foster Manager requests to undo the previous command.
-2. System displays the command information.
+2. System undoes the previous command.

    Use case ends.

 **Extensions**

 * 1a.
-System cannot find the command requested by Foster Manager.
+No more undo history is found.
     * 1a1.
-System indicates an error that the command does not exist.
+System indicates error.
-    * 1a2.
-The system then lists the commands that is available to the Foster Manager.
-    * 1a3.
-Foster Manager enters new command.

-      Steps 1a1 to 1a3 are repeated until the command information requested for exists.

-      Use case resumes at step 2.
+      Use case ends.

-**Use case: UC8 - Reset System**
+**Use case: UC8 - Request For Command Help**

 **MSS**

+1. Foster Manager requests for help.
+2. System displays the help page link.

+   Use case ends.

+**Use case: UC9 - Reset System**

+**MSS**

 1. Foster Manager requests to reset the System.
-2. System warns Foster Manager that this is irreversible.
-3. System requests for confirmation.
+2. System requests for confirmation.
-4. Foster Manager confirms.
+3. Foster Manager confirms.

    Use case ends.

 **Extensions**

-* 3a.
+* 2a.
 Foster Manager chooses to cancel the reset.

     Use case ends.

-**Use case: UC9 - Exit**
+**Use case: UC10 - Exit**

 **MSS**